shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 # The Origin of Sadness

-"Papa," Sophie asked, "why am I sad?"
+"Papa," Holly asked, "why am I sad?"

 Henry's hands went on scrubbing the pan for a moment.
-Outside the kitchen window, a bluebird hopped from one branch to the other of the mulberry bush he had planted, just a week before Sophie was born.
+Outside the kitchen window, a bluebird hopped from one branch to the other of the mulberry bush he had planted, just a week before Holly was born.
 From the folk duet on the radio, the guitar picked out a shaky complaint.
 The bluebird seemed to turn its head in thoughtful consideration, and then flew off.

 "Why, Poppet - it must be because Mama isn't home.
 Don't worry - she'll be home next Friday.
 Now, could you bring me your plate, please?"

-Sophie did not looking up from her coloring.
+Holly did not looking up from her coloring.
 Before her, a line drawing of a bunny lay on the kitchen table, a pile of crayons strewn in every direction.
 Her right hand pinched the tip of a brown crayon, earnestly pressing into the paper so that she could finish coloring the bunny's ear.

 "I know Mama isn't home.
 She's been gone for a whole day now.
 And I'm not worried - every time she leaves she returns.
 But why am I sad just this moment, Papa?
 I wasn't sad before."

 "Before what?"
 He had resumed working on the pan.
 A bit of cheese had been burnt in place on the bottom, and wouldn't scrape off even though it had sat soaking throughout lunch.

-Sophie set down the crayon and carefully considered her drawing.
+Holly set down the crayon and carefully considered her drawing.
 She blew softly on the paper, scattering the crayon shavings, before picking up the forest green to finish the tufts of grass at the bunny's feet.
 "Before you turned on the radio, I suppose.
 Why should that make me sad?"

 Henry gave the pan a final rinse, studied his reflection in the stainless steel, as though the answer to his daughter's question might reside there.

 "Are you saying that the song made you sad, is that it?"
-Henry plucked Sophie's plate from off the table, taking care not to drop the fork on her drawing.
+Henry plucked Holly's plate from off the table, taking care not to drop the fork on her drawing.

-Sophie regarded him for a moment, then exhaled a little puff of air.
+Holly regarded him for a moment, then exhaled a little puff of air.
 "Of course, that is exactly what I'm saying."

 "Why then, it's a sad song.
 And it reminds you that Mama is gone.
 And that makes you sad."
 He gave the plate a swipe, set it in the dishwasher, and turned towards her, leaning on the countertap and wiping his hands with a towel.
 Even before he finished saying it, Henry knew that this answer would not satisfy her.

 "Papa, what a perfectly silly thing to say."
-Sophie brushed her hand against the paper, in the process rubbing the few remaining bits of waxy crayon into smudges on the drawing, and then fixed her drawing to the refrigerator.
+Holly brushed her hand against the paper, in the process rubbing the few remaining bits of waxy crayon into smudges on the drawing, and then fixed her drawing to the refrigerator.
 "It's a sad song, of course it makes me sad.
 But why is it a sad song?
 It's just some instruments on the radio, a few sounds.
 How does that have anything to do with Mama?
 No one on the radio knows that she's gone, or even who she is.
 Why should that make me sad?"

 ***